 Plant Wild Lupine (Lupinus perennis) for Karner Blue, Frosted Elfins, and Duskywings

-Wild Lupine (Lupinus perennis), aka Sundial Lupine, is a valuable member of the pea family (Fabaceae).
-As with many legumes, it is a beneficial plant that helps replace nitrogen in the soil.
-The Frosted Elfin butterfly (Callophrys irus) and two Duskywings–Eastern Persius (Erynnis persius) and Wild Indigo (Erynnis baptisiae)–also rely on Wild Lupines.
-But did you know that by planting these beautiful and beneficial plants, you could help save an endangered species?
+Wild Lupine (Lupinus perennis), aka Sundial Lupine, is a valuable member of the pea family.
+Like many legumes, it’s a beneficial plant that helps replace nitrogen in the soil.
+The Frosted Elfin butterfly and two Duskywings, Eastern Persius and Wild Indigo, also rely on Wild Lupines.
+But did you know that by planting these beautiful and beneficial plants you could help save an endangered species?

 Help Save The Endangered Karner Blue

 The Karner Blue is now found in parts of WI, MI, NJ, NH, and NY.
-Local conservation efforts, focused on replanting large areas of lupine, are having modest success at encouraging the butterfly’s repopulation.
+Local conservation groups are replanting large areas of lupine, and having modest success at growing the butterfly’s repopulation.
 You can help keep these butterflies from becoming extinct by planting these gorgeous flowers in your yard or field.
 You’ll enjoy the colorful blooms from spring through summer while the caterpillars feast on the leaves!